 The entire staff and faculty of the Honors College are here to support you.
 Since our classes are so small, you will certainly have a good relationship with your preceptors during the Civilizations sequence.
 In addition, the Honors Secretaries for each college and the Maine Business School are very interested in your successful progress – they’re great resources.
-Last, but certainly not least, the full-time staff of the Honors College: the Dean, the Coordinator of Student Academic Support, and the Honors College Associates are committed to facilitating your education culminating with a degree with Honors!
+Last, but certainly not least, the full-time staff of the Honors College: the Dean and the Coordinator of Student Academic Support are committed to facilitating your education culminating with a degree with Honors!
 Return to top

 Can I live in Honors housing?

 As a matter of fact, we do have dedicated Honors housing!
 Thirty-six Honors students reside on the second and third floors of newly-renovated, historic Colvin Hall—the first floor and fourth floors are the Thomson Honors Center—truly a living & learning environment.
 Another eighty-five Honors students reside just across the street in beautiful Balentine Hall, which became an Honors residence in 2003.
 First-year students who request Honors housing who can not be accommodated in Balentine or Colvin Halls are clustered in one of the other residence halls on campus.
 Of course, there is no requirement to for Honors students to live in Colvin, Balentine, or any other Honors housing; many live in other residence halls on campus or live off campus.
 Return to top

 What sort of graduate schools do Honors College students attend?
 Do they receive national scholarships or fellowships?